 - how to write an essay in apa format

-- examples of how to write an essay in apa format
+- examples on how to include citations in essays in apa format

-- expository essay with in text citations in apa format
+- HOW TO WRITE A EXPOSitory essay in apa format